LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ![](/img/post-conversation-survey11.png)

-For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LiveEngage account.
+For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LivePerson Conversational Cloud account.

 For Web Messaging, this window customization is controlled through the Conversational Cloud UI in Campaign Builder, window gallery.